cristi-lng/react-csr-base/docs/codingTools.md

 Additionally, I’ve implemented a custom CSS variable system inspired by the lightweight library [Open Props↗](https://open-props.style/).
 Using a variable system ensures a consistent UI and provides a central place to control styles.
 By adjusting variables like font sizes, spacing, or colors, you can easily modify the look and feel of the entire application.

 In the shopping list project, I’ve included such a variable system.
-You can find it [here](../src/styles/varSystem/index.scss) and explore any component CSS to see how it’s used.
+You can find it [here](../src/styles/varSystem) and explore any component CSS to see how it’s used.

 ## Mobile support

 Current statistics show that most web traffic comes from mobile devices.
-As a result, I believe it’s essential for any application to provide a mobile-friendly version.
+Therefore, I believe it’s essential for any application to provide a mobile-friendly version.
 Fortunately, advancements in CSS over the past few years have made this increasingly easier to achieve.

 For the shopping list application, I implemented the mobile version using two essential utilities.
 The first is the [`useMatchMediaQuery`](../src/hooks/useMatchMediaQuery.ts) hook, which allows toggling component parts based on device size.
 The second is the standard CSS media query rule.
 A good example of this approach can be seen in the [`privateLayout`](../src/features/bootstrap/components/privateLayout/privateLayout.tsx) component.